I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_poseventdataheader.md

 ## Members

 `DataLength`

 The length, in bytes, of the image preview data.

 `EventType`

 The type of event.
 For the <a href="https://msdn.microsoft.com/library/windows/hardware/dn757466">BarcodeScannerImagePreviewReceived</a> event the value of this field is <b>BarcodeScannerImagePreviewReceived</b>.

 ## Remarks
-        The image preview bitmap data immediately follows after this structure in memory for <i>DataLength</i> bytes.</p>
+The image preview bitmap data immediately follows after this structure in memory for <i>DataLength</i> bytes.

 ## Requirements
 | &nbsp; | &nbsp; |